mattpe/wbma/docs/w1-first-app.md

 ## Exercise 1: Setup your toolchain and create a new React Native project

-Study [Getting started and Learn the basics](https://facebook.github.io/react-native/docs/getting-started) from React Native documentation
+Study [Environment setup](https://reactnative.dev/docs/environment-setup) and [Getting started and Learn the basics](https://facebook.github.io/react-native/docs/getting-started) from React Native documentation

 **a.**